YuyangZhangFTD/awesome-RecSys-papers/README.md

 Some papers can't be downloaded if you don't have access for some digital library, like acm digital library and so on.
 So if you want to read these papers, email me~ [ZhangYuyang4d@163.com](ZhangYuyang4d@163.com)

 By the way, I won't classify papers into several categories, and just list their names and download links here.
+The papers with ``*`` is those that I just look through without too much attention for I'm a too busy now to give my whole attention to read each paper.

 Gook luck to every rec-sys learner.

 ## 2017-11-06 ~ 2017-11-12
 - Rendle S, Freudenthaler C. Improving pairwise learning for item recommendation from implicit feedback[C]// ACM International Conference on Web Search and Data Mining.
 ACM, 2014:273-282.[[pdf]](https://www.uni-konstanz.de/mmsp/pubsys/publishedFiles/ReFr14.pdf)
 - Zhou G, Song C, Zhu X, et al. Deep Interest Network for Click-Through Rate Prediction[J].
 2017.[[pdf]](http://arxiv.org/abs/1706.06978.pdf)
-- Zhai, Shuangfei, et al. "Deepintent: Learning attentions for online advertising with recurrent neural networks."
+- * Zhai, Shuangfei, et al. "Deepintent: Learning attentions for online advertising with recurrent neural networks."
 Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
 ACM, 2016.[[pdf]](http://www.kdd.org/kdd2016/papers/files/rfp0289-zhaiA.pdf)

 ---